 Spelling variations of this family name include: Blom, Blum, Blomberg, Blome, Blumefeld, Blommaert, Blommer, Blommen, Blommestein, Blommesteyn, Blume, Blumegen, Blümel, Blumenau, Blumenbach, Blumnenthal, Blümner, Blomgarten, Blohm and many more.

-Another 137 words (10 lines of text) are included under the topic Early Bloom Notables in all our PDF Extended History products and printed products wherever possible.
+Another 40 words (3 lines of text) are included under the topic Early Bloom Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were:

 Bloom Settlers in United States in the 17th Century

 Bloom Settlers in United States in the 18th Century

 Bloom Settlers in United States in the 19th Century